 Endometriosis can develop anytime during a woman’s reproductive years.
 It is estimated that about half of the cases of severe menstrual cramping may actually be caused by endometriosis.
 The actual number of women afflicted with endometriosis is unknown because the disease is frequently without symptoms, and is only definitively diagnosed by surgical biopsy.
 Any other method of diagnosis is considered inadequate because the disease can be mistaken for other conditions with similar sources of pain and discomfort.

-Each month, in preparation for possible pregnancy, normal endometrial tissue swells and thickens in response to the female hormones, lining the inside of the uterus with blood to form a nourishing nest.
-When conception does not occur, this endometrial lining is shed and menstrual flow begins.
+Each month, in preparation for a possible pregnancy, normal endometrial tissue swells and thickens in response to female hormones, lining the inside of the uterus with blood to form a nourishing nest.
+If conception does not occur, this lining is shed and menstrual flow begins.